-Neurointerventional surgeon, Daniel Gibson, MD, was checking out at his local Sendik’s when he received a RAPID imaging notification on his phone — alerting him that a male experiencing an ischemic stroke that had left him paralyzed had arrived to be treated at the hospital.
+Neurointerventional surgeon, Daniel Gibson, MD, was checking out at his local grocery store when he received a notification on his smartwatch alerting him that a patient experiencing a stroke had arrived to be treated at the hospital.

-The patient was 66 year old Bernard (Bernie).
-Bernie was at home, transferring a dish to his sink, when it fell from his hand.
+The patient was 66 year old Bernie.
+Bernie was at home doing dishes, when he kept dropping them.
 As he attempted to pick up the pieces, they kept falling from his hands.
 Hearing the noise, Bernie’s wife, Beth, came inside to see what was going on.
 She had him take a seat, and that’s when Bernie began to notice that his leg wasn’t moving and his vision became blurry.
-During this time, Beth stepped out for a minute and when she returned, Bernie was on the floor and could not speak.
+A few minutes later, Bernie was on the floor and could not speak.

-Bernie remembers his ride to Ascension Columbia St. Mary's Hospital Milwaukee and the number of people working diligently to save his life.
+Bernie remembers his ride to Ascension Columbia St. Mary's Hospital Milwaukee.
+He had an entire team working together to deliver life-saving care.
 “I wouldn’t be talking to you right now if I hadn’t come here.
 I was the luckiest man in the world that day,” Bernie said.
-Bernie was thankful to the North Shore Emergency Medical Team (EMT) and those working within the emergency department.

-Upon arrival at the hospital, Bernie had imaging done with a neurointerventional biplane, one of the most advanced diagnostic and treatment systems for patients with neurovascular diseases.
-Ascension Columbia St. Mary's Milwaukee is only the fourth location to have a biplane installed in the United States.
-This minimally invasive test uses x-rays and an iodine contrast material to create a roadmap of the blood vessels in the brain.
-Once this test was completed, Dr. Gibson was able to perform a thrombectomy, removing the blood clot from the brain.
+As soon as he got to the hospital, Bernie had imaging done with a neurointerventional biplane, one of the most advanced diagnostic tools for stroke.
+This minimally invasive test uses x-rays and contrast material to create a roadmap of the blood vessels in the brain.
+Once this test was completed, Dr. Gibson performed a quick thrombectomy, removing the blood clot and restoring blood flow in as little as 5 minutes.